Orbital inclination: Exoplanets and multiple star systems

 Since the word "inclination" is used in exoplanet studies for this line-of-sight inclination, the angle between the planet's orbit and its star's rotational axis is expressed using the term the "spin-orbit angle" or "spin-orbit alignment".
 In most cases the orientation of the star's rotational axis is unknown.

 Because the radial-velocity method more easily finds planets with orbits closer to edge-on, most exoplanets found by this method have inclinations between 45° and 135°, although in most cases the inclination is not known.
 Consequently, most exoplanets found by radial velocity have true masses no more than 40% greater than their minimum masses.
 If the orbit is almost face-on, especially for superjovians detected by radial velocity, then those objects may actually be brown dwarfs or even red dwarfs.
-One particular example is HD 33636 B, which has true mass 142 MJ, corresponding to an M6V star, while its minimum mass was 9.28 MJ.

 If the orbit is almost edge-on, then the planet can be seen transiting its star.